 When you think of having a broken heart, you may envision tears, sadness, loss and all of the feelings that go with it.
-However, what we tend to overlook, are the cardiac consequences on our own physical hearts.
-The loss of a loved one through death or break-up can be so emotionally devastating, that it can lead to what is known commonly as broken heart syndrome.
+However, we tend to overlook the cardiac consequences on our physical hearts.
+Losing a loved one through death or break-up can be so emotionally devastating that it can lead to broken heart syndrome.

-According to a new study, published in the New England Journal of Medicine this heart rhythm condition now verifies that you really can die from a broken heart, known as “stress cardiomyopathy”.
+According to a new study published in the New England Journal of Medicine, this heart rhythm condition now verifies that you can die from a broken heart, known as “stress cardiomyopathy.”

-The study found that 27.7% of 1750 people tested were triggered by emotional circumstances, and 36% developed the condition, due to physical symptoms.
+The study found that emotional circumstances triggered 27.7% of 1750 people tested.
+36% of people developed the condition due to physical symptoms.

-Of the 1750 patients tested almost 90% were women, although the condition killed a larger percentage (13%) of the men than it did women.
+Of the 1750 patients tested, almost 90% were women.
+However, the condition killed a more significant percentage (13%) of the men than it did women.

-This as compared to those who displayed similar symptoms but did not have “broken-heart syndrome.”
+This was compared to those who displayed similar symptoms but did not have “broken-heart syndrome.”

 Broken Heart Syndrome is very often misdiagnosed as a heart attack.
 Many of the symptoms and test results are similar.
 According to the American Heart Association, tests show dramatic changes in rhythm and blood substances that are typical of a heart attack.